 Of course, there will still be horizontal trading models in the future.
 Amazon is the perfect example of a successful horizontal trading model.
 But how many horizontal trading models do we need in a platform economy where customer retention is declining and customer acquisition costs are rising steadily?
-Certainly no more than current.
+Certainly no more than current ones.
 For this reason, any future eCommerce entrepreneur should be aware that selling third party brands without a clear differentiation from previous competition is a hopeless mission.

 I was not aware of this myself in 2014, when I founded my first eCommerce company, also a horizontal trading model.
 You'd better not make that mistake.